Alessandro-Balconi/balco-lor/templates/report_pt2.md

 *To show up in this chart, a player needs to have played at least 50 games in the last week, with a winrate greater than 60%%*

-*This is kinda useless so I might remove it soon...*

    <iframe src="/assets/meta-report/mr%1$s/player_leaderboard.html"
 	width="100%%"
         height="600px"